ggerganov/llama.cpp/grammars/README.md

 # GBNF Guide

-GBNF (GGML BNF) is a format for defining [formal grammars](https://en.wikipedia.org/wiki/Formal_grammar) to constrain model outputs in `llama.cpp`.
+GBNF (GGML BNF) is a format for defining [formal grammars](https://en.wikipedia.org/wiki/Formal_grammar) to constrain model outputs in `jarvis.cpp`.
 For example, you can use it to force the model to generate valid JSON, or speak only in emojis.
 GBNF grammars are supported in various ways in `examples/main` and `examples/server`.

 ## Background